 - Applicants re-taking level 3 tariff pointed qualifications will only be eligible for the Scholarship if they applied to study at the University of Suffolk and were made an Unconditional Offer in the previous cycle.

 - All Level 3 tariff pointed qualifications will be included when calculating achievement of published entry requirements, including qualifications previously achieved.

 - The University will not count the same qualification twice (e.g. where an applicant has undertaken a resit to achieve a higher grade, only the tariff points for the highest grade achieved will be considered).

-- Respond to an email from the Finance Department by 31 October 2019 (31 March 2020 for February intake) with bank account details in order for the payment to be made.
+- Where requested, respond to an email from the Finance Department by 31 October 2020 (31 March 2021 for February intake) with bank account details in order for the payment to be made.

 Students who meet all of the above criteria and who also achieve or exceed their predicted grades will be awarded a Scholarship of £300 (£250 for meeting the published entry requirements as detailed above, plus an additional £50 for meeting or exceeding predicted grades).
 Students must meet the following criteria:

 - Must have met our published entry requirement AND met or exceeded their predicted grades.

 - Predicted grades considered for the Scholarship will be those set out in the UCAS application form - only UCAS applicants are eligible.

 - Predicted grades must be provided by school/college on UCAS application form.
 A change in predicted grades or qualifications submitted later by the school or college will not normally be accepted unless there are extenuating circumstances.